An Easy Palm Sunday Craft for Kids: Hosanna Branch Wavers.

 I always feel we tend to commercialize so many special holidays.
 And most often than not, the essence of why the day is celebrated is lost.

-So in our annual attempt to keep Christ in Easter, I wanted to do a Palm Sunday craft with the kids.
+So with our focus on keeping Christ in Easter, I wanted to do an easy Palm Sunday craft for kids.

 Our Hosanna Branch Wavers are a great (and super easy) craft to do with the younger kids…